Toluna-IP/tolunaintegratedpaneldocs/externalsample/api/generateinvite.md

 # Generate Invite
 {: .no_toc }

-Once a Member has been matched to a Toluna Quota, this reoute can be used to generate an invitation.
+Once a Member has been matched to a Toluna Quota, this route can be used to generate an invitation.

 * TOC
 {:toc}